Time Zones in Haiti

 does Haiti use daylight saving time?

-what is the time difference between Haiti and UTC
+what is the time difference between Haiti and UTC?

-what currency does Haiti use
+what currency does Haiti use?

-what is the dialing code for Haiti
+what is the dialing code for Haiti?

-what languages are spoken in Haiti?
+what language is spoken in Haiti?